bkcmyk/C-Basics/README.md

-This program is based on the fundamental concept of arithmetic operations in programming.
-In any programming language, arithmetic operators are used to perform basic mathematical calculations.
-The most common operators include:
-+ → Addition
-- → Subtraction
-* → Multiplication
-/ → Division

- Key Concepts:
- 1. Data Types:
-float: Used for storing decimal (floating-point) numbers.
-int: Used for whole numbers (integers).
-In this program, num1 and num2 are declared as float to allow decimal inputs.
-However, some results are stored in int, which may lose decimal precision.

-2. Input/Output:
-cin is used to take input from the user. cout is used to display the results on the screen.

-3. Type Conversion (Implicit Casting):
-When performing operations between float and storing them in int variables (like sum, diff, and product), C++ automatically converts (truncates) the result to an integer.
-This may lead to a loss of decimal values.
-Division (/) is stored in a float to preserve decimal accuracy.

-4. Order of Execution:
-The program executes from top to bottom, first taking input, then performing operations, and finally displaying the results.

- Purpose:
-This type of program helps beginners understand:
-How to take input and give output in C++
-How to perform and store arithmetic calculations
-The behavior of data types in arithmetic expressions
+# Basic Arithmetic Operations in C++

+## Program Overview

+This program is based on the fundamental concept of **arithmetic operations** in programming.
+It demonstrates how to use basic arithmetic operators in C++ to perform mathematical calculations such as addition, subtraction, multiplication, and division.

+The inputs are taken from the user, and each result is calculated and printed.
+The program also highlights how data types affect the result and precision of arithmetic expressions.

+---

+## Working

+The program performs the following steps:

+1. Takes two numbers as input from the user (decimal values allowed)
+2. Calculates:
+   - Sum
+   - Difference
+   - Product
+   - Quotient
+3. Prints the result of each operation with appropriate labels

+---

+## Sample Output

+Enter a Number: 75

+Enter 2nd Number: 85

+The Sum is: 160

+The Product is: 6375

+The Difference is: -10

+The Division is: 0.882353

+---

+## Key Concepts Demonstrated

+### 1. Arithmetic Operators
+- Addition: `+`
+- Subtraction: `-`
+- Multiplication: `*`
+- Division: `/`

+These are used to perform standard mathematical operations between two numbers.

+### 2. Data Types
+- `float`: Used for variables `num1`, `num2`, and all result variables to **preserve decimal precision**.
+- `int`: Initially used for storing some results (in the original version), which caused **loss of precision** due to implicit type conversion.

+### 3. Input/Output
+- `cin`: Accepts user input from the console
+- `cout`: Prints output to the screen

+### 4. Type Conversion (Implicit Casting)
+- If `float` results are stored in `int` variables, C++ truncates the decimal part.
+- To avoid data loss, all results are stored in `float` variables.

+### 5. Order of Execution
+- Input is taken first
+- Calculations are performed next
+- Final results are displayed using `cout`

+---

+## Learning Outcomes

+By working through this program, a beginner will learn:

+- How to declare and use numeric data types like `float` in C++
+- How to take user input using `cin` and print output using `cout`
+- How arithmetic expressions are evaluated
+- The importance of selecting the correct data type to preserve accuracy
+- How implicit type conversion can affect the final result